Demi-urge/menace_sandbox/README.md

 ### Optional dependencies

-Some features such as anomaly detection and the `ErrorForecaster` make use of extra packages like **pandas** and **PyTorch** when available.
-The code now implements self-contained fallbacks so that functionality remains intact even without these libraries.
+Some features such as anomaly detection and the `ErrorForecaster` make use of additional libraries. **pandas** and **PyTorch** are now installed by default, yet the modules still implement fallbacks so functionality remains intact even if those libraries are unavailable.

 ### Cloud deployment